The Carabao Cup is dead? Nobody told Liverpool before crazy Carabao Cup clash with Arsenal | Goal.com

 However, he may well have been disappointed with the contributions of some of his senior men.

-Adam Lallana was swamped in his new holding midfield role, while Naby Keita departed early, perhaps with another injury, after a low-key 55 minutes.
+Adam Lallana was swamped at times in his new holding midfield role, while Naby Keita departed early, perhaps with another injury, after a low-key 55 minutes.
 Alex Oxlade-Chamberlain scored a worldie, but didn’t do too much else.
+Even he admitted afterwards that his quality had not, for the most part, been there.

-Origi did, though, and his desire in the second half seemed to lift those around him – including the crowd.
+Origi delivered, though, and his desire in the second half seemed to lift those around him – including the crowd.

-Harvey Elliott, the youngest player ever to play a competitive game for Liverpool at Anfield, kept going to the very end.
-Williams grew into the game, Rhian Brewster came alive, Jones emerged from the bench to make a difference.
+Harvey Elliott, the youngest player ever to play a competitive game for Liverpool at Anfield, kept going to the very end and carried a threat throughout.
+Williams grew into the game and got stuck right in, Rhian Brewster came alive, Jones emerged from the bench to make a difference.

 All in all, a wonderfully entertaining night, one which will live long in the memory for all who were here to witness it.